-These studies aren't everything you need to know about everything.
-After all, a backpack isn't a caravan or a holiday home - it's just a backpack.
-Neither are they designed to get you there alone.
-They are best used when worked through with someone else... for example, a person who has been on the journey a little longer helping a newer traveller on the way.
+The studies in The Backpack are not everything you need to know for the journey.
+After all, a backpack is not a caravan or a holiday home - it's just a backpack.
+Neither are these studies designed to get you there alone.
+They are best used when worked through with someone else...for example, a person who has been on the journey a little bit longer who is now helping a newer traveller who is now on the way.

-So, if you've been on this faith journey a little while, can we encourage you to use the Backpack with someone who could benefit from your help.
-And if you are fairly new to it, find an 'experienced traveller' you trust and admire and suggest you work through it together.
+So, if you've been on this faith journey a little while, we would like to encourage you to use The Backpack with someone who could benefit from your help.
+And if you are fairly new to it, go ahead and find an 'experienced traveller' who is farther down the path that you trust and work through it together.

-Whatever the case, give this a go, because this journey is just too important to make unprepared.
+Whatever the case, please give this a go, because this journey is too important to make unprepared.